Florida Sandbars

 Johns Pass, Tampa Bay, FL

-The Johns Pass sandbar is a lively spot and is another sandbar you’ll find in a developed area with plenty of restaurants, condos, and water sports.
-The water is not relatively as straightforward as those surrounding other sandbars in Florida.
+The Johns Pass sandbar is a lively spot, another sandbar you’ll find in a developed area with plenty of restaurants, condos, and water sports.
+The water is not as straightforward as that surrounding other sandbars in Florida.
 Still, the water is a gorgeous emerald green/blue, and the partying is plentiful, especially on holidays like Memorial Day and the Fourth of July.

 Closing Thoughts